 Experts explain that group learning can help you feel more prepared to take advantage of your therapy sessions.
 “If clients were better prepared and informed, then therapy would be more effective,” says Lincoln Stoller, a professional counselor and founder of Mind Strength Balance in Victoria, British Columbia, Canada.
 “Most new clients don’t know what to expect [from therapy] and have not organized themselves.”

 Classes are interactive, meaning attendees can ask questions and participate in discussion periods along with the lessons.
-There is often more than one class scheduled in a day, and they’re organized under the following topics:
+There is often more than one class scheduled in a day.

 • Anxiety & Depression